The gang's all here.

 Morgan Sharar-Stoppel began her career at the Chicago Blackhawks, spending 5 years in the marketing department spearheading the development of grass roots promotion with the inception of the Blackhawks Street Team and the popular annual branding of iconic city landmarks like the Picasso statue in Daley Plaza and the Art Institute lions.
 She also played an integral role in creating outdoor advertising campaigns and the planning and execution of the 2010 Stanley Cup Championship parade.

 Morgan entered the world of media promotion and spent 2 years at WGN Radio conceptualizing and executing marketing campaigns containing show giveaways, digital contesting and social media advertising.
+She rejoined the crew at Banner in 2015.

 Cassandra is a recovering Floridian, though she maintains her hometown of Key West shouldn't really be considered "Florida".
 Since trading in her flip flops for snow boots in 2012, Cassandra has applied her background in customer service to the video production world.
 Cassandra brings with her extensive experience in operations, travel coordination, event production, and hospitality.
 When not at Banner, you can find her genuinely obsessing over the snowy Chicago winters, winning at board games, being a begrudging cinephile, and contemplating her next short lived yet passionate hobby.